What are FET Colleges?

 Are all FET Colleges accredited?

 No. Whilst it is mandatory for private FET colleges to obtain accreditation from Umalusi, a SETA, or the Council for Higher Education, public FET colleges do not need accreditation, as they are part of the state’s network of learning institutions.
 If you attend a public FET college, your qualification will be accredited.
 If you attend a private FET college, it is important to ensure that your qualification is indeed accredited.

 Do the following to ensure that the course you want to enrol for, and the college you want to attend, is accredited:

 If you intend to enrol for a nationally recognised qualification, request written proof from the college that the qualification is registered on the NQF.
 The NQF ID number should be in evidence or check whether it is registered by going to the website for the South African Qualifications Authority.
-The site is http://www.saqa.org.za.
+You can confirm this on the SAQA website.

 Ask for evidence (this should be a certificate) that the provider is registered with the Department of Basic Education or the Department of Higher Education and Training to offer specific national qualifications.
-Request evidence that the college is registered, with the Department of Higher Education and Training.
+Request proof that the college is registered with the Department of Higher Education and Training.
 The college should present you with a registration number.

 Request proof from the college that it has approval or accreditation from the relevant SETA, Umalusi or the Council for Higher Education to offer the qualification.

 If you follow these simple guidelines, you will ensure that you study at a registered college that has been accredited to offer the national qualifications up to NQF 4.